Making money blogging with sponsored partnerships is a great way to grow your blog.

 A media kit is a resume, but for bloggers.

-Your media kit will be unique to you and include several important statistics of your blog.
+Your media kit will be unique to you and include several vital statistics of your blog.

 Brands are limited on time, so seeing a media kit that explains who you are and what you offer is key to landing sponsorships.